Sheikh-Sahab/Assign-2/README.md

   |     13232     |  Atif Shahid Qureshi   |

 Problems you face and how you solved them?

-Creating account on Kraggle.
-But it got fixed when we create it via Mobile Downloading Panda Library
+->Creating account on Kraggle.
+But it got fixed when we create it via Mobile ->Downloading Panda Library

 Tasks of each member?

-Combine efforts of all group members, all participants contribute equally.
+Combine efforts of all group members, all participants contributed equally.

 Attach screenshot of the Kaggle score you got after submission?